2021 Federal Standard of Excellence

-- In FY20, the ED DRB approved 27 releases (as of June 2020) by issuing “Safe to Release” memos.
+- In FY20, the ED DRB approved 59 releases by issuing “Safe to Release” memos.
 The DRB is in the process of developing a revised Charter that outlines its authority, scope, membership, process for dispute resolution, and how it will work with other DRBs in ED.
 The DRB is also developing standard operating procedures outlining the types of releases that need to be reviewed along with the submission and review process for data releases.
 The DRB is currently planning to develop information sessions to build the capacity of ED staff focusing on such topics as disclosure avoidance techniques used at ED, techniques appropriate for administrative and survey data, and how to communicate with stakeholders about privacy and disclosure avoidance.

 - In ED’s FY18-22 Performance Plan, Strategic Objective 3.2 is to “Improve privacy protections for, and transparency of, education data both at ED and in the education community.”
 The plan also outlines actions taken in FY18.
 ED’s Student Privacy website assists stakeholders in protecting student privacy by providing official guidance on FERPA, technical best practices, and the answers to Frequently Asked Questions.

 5.5 Did the agency provide assistance to city, county, and/or state governments, and/or other grantees on accessing the agency’s datasets while protecting privacy?